tianyangche/leetcode-1/readme.md

 - `ConstructBinaryTreefromInorderandPostorderTraversal`: simple `#tree` `#binarytree` problem.
 The last elemeent in postorder traversal is the root node which can be used to split the inorder traversal.
 - `ConstructBinaryTreefromPreorderandInorderTraversal`: simple `#tree` `#binarytree` problem.
 The first elemeent in preorder traversal is the root node which can be used to split the inorder traversal.
 - `ContainerWithMostWater`: tricky problem.
 Two pointers, `i` to the frist, `j` to the end.
 Compute `max(res, min(height[i], height[j])*(j-i))`, Then `i++` if `height[i] < height[j]`, otherwise, `j--`.
-- `ConvertSortedArraytoBinarySearchTree`: simple `#tree` `#binarytree` `#bisection` `#recussive` problem.
+- `ConvertSortedArraytoBinarySearchTree`: simple `#tree` `#binarytree` `#binarysearch` `#recussive` problem.
 Use element in the middle as the root each time. and build left subtree and right subtree using left section and right section in the array.
 - `ConvertSortedListtoBinarySearchTree`: simple `#tree` `#binarytree` `#linkedlist` `#recussive` problem.
 The same method used in `ConvertSortedArraytoBinarySearchTree`, but need a function to compute the length of list and find the element in list by index.
 - `CopyListwithRandomPointer`: `#hashtable`.
 The same method used in `CloneGraph`.
 A `#hashtable` is used to store the node already created.
 - `CountandSay`: simple problem.
 Just simple use the rule described in the problem to generate the string.